 – the first told the story of a wasted opportunity to take a once (well, twice) in a lifetime photograph;

 – the second post was about the gear I took;

 – the third was mostly pictures taken on the beach close to where we stayed;

 – and this post is about some of the places that I visited while i was there.
 Continue reading

 As you’ll no doubt have read in my previous couple of posts (Our Man In Portugal and What’s In My Bag – Portugal Edition), we were lucky enough to get a few days away in Albufeira during October.

 I took along my Yashica-Mat 124G and shot eight rolls of Kodak Ektar with some results that I’m pretty pleased with.
 At the risk of overdoing things, I’ve broken up some of my favourites into a couple of blog posts… Continue reading

-Back to my favourite combination of last year, the Yashica-Mat 124G and Fujifilm Neopan Acros.
-I shot this roll on a short walk around Cossington Meadows, the nature reserve I mentioned previously, that we’ve just moved within a couple of hundred meters of.
+Back to a favourite combination of the Yashica-Mat 124G and Fujifilm Neopan Acros.
+I shot this roll on a short walk around Cossington Meadows Nature Reserve just after we’d moved there in 2016.
+Seems a long time ago, now having moved on again.
 Continue reading

 As I described in my first 52 Rolls post of 2017, I plan to slow things down a little this year.
 After last year’s excesses, I hope that by leaving time between the taking of the picture and choosing what to show, I’ll not be tempted into posting the pictures that might have been difficult or exciting to make, but only those that deserve to make the cut on their merits and without that influence.